Academic-Panic/academic-panic-application/README.md

       - Dependencies: Libraries, frameworks, or APIs involved.

    - Description: Enforce Enrollment
-       -Techincal Implementation: Enforce students to verify their enrollment through transcripts or student ID.
+       - Techincal Implementation: Enforce students to verify their enrollment through transcripts or student ID.

-   - Description: Suspicious Behavior Reporting Page -Technical Implementation: Create an algorithm that detects suspicious behavior [based on certain parameters] and adds users who meet criteria to a suspicious user list.
+   - Description: Suspicious Behavior Reporting Page
+       - Technical Implementation: Create an algorithm that detects suspicious behavior [based on certain parameters] and adds users who meet criteria to a suspicious user list.
 If this user is
          reported they will automatically be kicked from Academic Panic.
 Kicked suspicious users will have a month to contest the report.
 Students who report users [specifically users who have
          harrased them in IRL] will have the oppertunity to opt for the report to be sent to the campus police to keep on file.
 All students are encouraged to report suspicious behavior to campus police, in relation to Academic Panic users engaging in suspicious or malicious behaviors.

 ###  limitations or areas requiring optimization: